 Read Next: The Best Coffee Beans for Cold Brew

 The cold brewing and addition of nitrogen make a sweeter and creamier drink than regular cold brew coffee.
-So you may find you don’t need the cream and sugar anymore, or less of it at least.
+So you may find you don’t need the cream and sugar that you’d add to your regular brewed coffee, or less of it at least.

 Just have fun with your nitro brew, the best thing about making it at home is how much cheaper it is to experiment.